Everything You Wanted To Know About The Marvel Age of Comics...But Were Afraid to Ask!

 not revealed.
 Important: I abide by the “Temporal Prime Directive!”

-published, I do not reveal future events, so nothing is spoiled.
+That is, since these descriptions were all written at the time the comics were actually published, I do not reveal future events, so nothing is spoiled.
 I also use a five-star

 rating system for each comic.
-The

 Magazine Section features